-You might want to travel, while your husband really just wants to stay put after a career of business trips.
+You might want to travel (like me), while your husband just wants to stay home and putter in the garden after a career of business trips.
 That’s not something you want to discover after you’ve both retired, as it has some pretty hefty lifestyle and budget implications.
 Have the conversation now to plan how you’ll fill your time.
 And if you’re not aligned at the moment, talk through your goals and priorities and figure out how you might be able to accomplish what’s most important to each of you.

 Keep in mind, there are many hours in the day to fill.
 And while you might have some bigger picture retirement goals, you might not have considered what your day-to-day life will be like.
 It’s a good idea to discuss your daily retirement routine as well as your greater ambitions (such as travel, a business, a move) well before you bring your box of desk contents home.

 One of the biggest questions for couples who want to retired in their 50s: will you stay in your current home?
 Will you downsize?
 Are you interested in moving closer to family or closer to the sun?
 Is a second home something you want to explore, so you can split your time between the two?
 Now is the time to talk about where you plan to live in your retirement, and do the math to make sure you can achieve your vision.